 The completion of the Business Combination resulted in related party relationships between CCNB1 and many of the selling members of E2open Holdings as a continued affiliation exists between many of the parties and several of the selling members are current members of E2open's board of directors.

-Additionally, the BluJay Acquisition also resulted in related party relationships between the Company and BluJay Sellers as a continued affiliation exists and each selling owner group has the option to have one member on E2open's board of directors.
+The acquisition in September 2021 of BluJay TopCo Limited, a private limited liability company, which owned BluJay Solutions, a cloud-based logistics execution platform company (BluJay), resulted in related party relationships between the Company and BluJay and its subsidiaries (BluJay Sellers).
+A continued affiliation exists as certain BluJay Sellers have the option to have one member on E20pen's board of directors.